Learn a few fun facts about mistletoe. How it grows and the history of the well known traditions of hanging some at the entrance of your home.

 Mistletoe Plant Facts and Folklore

 The North American mistletoe or Phoradendron leucarpum is a native plant to the US and Mexico.
 The delicate beauty, which is known for decorating doorways during the holidays to promote love and affection to all, is actually a parasitic plant.
 Yes, mistletoe grows by attaching itself to deciduous trees (those who drop their leaves in winter), such as poplar and apple trees.
 In fact, the scientific name Phoradendron means "thief of the tree" in Greek.

-They absorb the water and nutrients from the host plant, and their evergreen leaves provide some nutrients through photosynthesis.
-They are spread by birds that eat the pretty white berries, which are sticky, and they spit out the seeds or pass them as waste, which sticks to branches and starts a new plant.
+They absorb the water and nutrients from the host tree, and their evergreen leaves provide some nutrients through photosynthesis.
+They are spread by birds that eat the pretty white berries, which are covered in a sticky substance, and they spit out the seeds or pass them as waste, which sticks to branches and starts a new plant.
 The picture below shows what mistletoe looks like living in a tree.

 Mistletoe was highly regarded by the Druids.
-They believed that it protected you from evil, and so they hung it in doorways.
+They believed it protected you from evil, witches, and ghosts, so they hung it in doorways.
 Its fresh evergreen leaves were considered a symbol of fertility.

 The “kissing legend” has many histories.
-One of the most common tells of the Norse god Balder, who was killed with an arrow made from the wood of mistletoe.
-Blader's mother, Frigga, the goddess of love, cried for the loss of her son.
+In Norse mythology, the god Balder was killed with an arrow made from the wood of mistletoe.
+Balder's mother, Frigg, the goddess of love, cried over the loss of her son.
 Her tears turned the red berries of the mistletoe to white, and Balder miraculously came back to life.
-From then on, she blessed the plant and promised a kiss for all of those who walked beneath it.
+From then on, she blessed the plant and promised a kiss for all who walked beneath it.

 Looking for fresh mistletoe to hang in your house this year?
 You might find some at your local florist or big box store.
-If not, here are a couple of online sources:
+If not, you can buy mistletoe online.